 But you know what?
 That’s ok.
 These guides show items that I can easily buy for myself.
 And that’s not what I want from my kids.
 As my kids get older, the best gift they can give me is to share their life with me and show me who they’re becoming as they grow up.

 As it turns out, there are plenty of non-traditional and pretty inexpensive Mother’s Day gifts that show you care enough to give a bit of yourself.
 Here are just a few gifts that I’d love to receive this Mother’s Day.
 If you’re looking for a gift for your mom, I know she’d probably love these gifts as well.

 - A home-cooked meal.
-My kids have gotten more into cooking over the last few years and their tastes are definitely more adventurous than mine are.
+My kids have gotten more into cooking over the last few years and their tastes are more adventurous than mine are.
 I’d love to be a guest at a meal they prepared.

 - A book and/or album they loved so much it changed their life.
 What a great chance to get a peak into some of the factors that made them who they are now.